Dr. Daniel J. Papapietro, PsyD Clinical Psychologist Psychotherapist

 Trust and privacy are essential to psychotherapy.
 You need to feel free to think and speak honestly about yourself without self-censoring — and that requires a setting where you know your confidentiality is absolute, as protected by federal law.

-The problem with insurance is that carriers typically require the release of personal clinical information in order to decide whether they will cover treatment.
+The problem with insurance is that providers typically require the release of personal clinical information in order to decide whether they will cover treatment.
 Insurance companies can — and sometimes do — use your psychotherapy records in making those decisions.
 Once your information is released to an insurer, neither you nor your therapist has any control over how it is used.
 Psychodynamic psychotherapy works best when you know that every thought you share is protected, fully and without exception.

 The links below are video presentations on psychodynamic therapy by Dr. Jonathan Shedler, one of today's leading writers and researchers on contemporary psychoanalytic therapy.